Jeffcho137/CS-Projects/DESIGN.md

  1. *main*, which parses arguments and prints the puzzle to stdout
  2. *create_puzzle*, which creates a sudoku puzzle with a unique solution
- 3. *solve_puzzle*, which solves a given sudoku puzzle
+ 3. *solver & solve_board*, which solves a given sudoku puzzle
  4. *get_grid*, which prompts the user for input from stdin and stores the sudoku grid
  5. *valid_grid*, which checks if a grid is a valid sudoku puzzle
  6. *print_grid*, which prints a sudoku grid to stdout